 I first remember going abroad when I was eight years old.
-Baby me had already been carted across four continents, but eight is when I discovered the world.
+Baby me had already been carted across several continents, but eight is when I discovered the world.
 It was also the summer when I began to read.

-After that summer, I came back and grew up in the American Midwest.
+After that summer, I came back and continued growing up in the American Midwest.
 But my imagination never came home.
 Since then, I have gone on my own "errant adventures" and nearly fallen off cliffs in more countries than I'd like to admit.
 I received a painting degree with honors from the Herron School of Art & Design in 2010, and give them all the credit (for the adventures, not the near-death experiences).

-My writing tries to capture how I felt like as a child, where fantasy is just another unexplored country, where there is danger, and wonder, and it's utterly unfair but you still need to eat your vegetables.
+When I write, I try to capture how I felt like as a child, where fantasy is just another unexplored country, where danger and wonder go hand in hand with chores and eating your vegetables.